-- 337 Overall, such as financial instruments, insurance contracts are about cash inflows and outflows subject to certain contractual terms.
-However, it was decided in order to capture the special characteristics of insurance contracts to deal with them in a separate standard rather than with other financial instruments in IFRS 9. - 338 In general, IFRS 17 reflects all the cash flows related to the contracts based on the contract boundary as defined.
+- 343 In general, IFRS 17 reflects all the cash flows related to the contracts based on the contract boundary as defined.
 IFRS 17 also measures and presents the underwriting decisions and underwriting results separately from the investment decisions for the related assets.
-The returns on the financial assets are governed by IFRS 9. - 339 IFRS 17 uses fulfilment value which reflects that insurers normally fulfil obligations under the contract rather than transferring contracts to another party.
+The returns on the financial assets are governed by IFRS 9. - 344 IFRS 17 uses fulfilment value which reflects that insurers normally fulfil obligations under the contract rather than transferring contracts to another party.
 Fulfilment value has the aim to achieve consistent measurement with current market information when possible.
 IFRS 17 does not use fair value for ongoing measurement as stakeholders indicated that such an approach would put too much emphasis on hypothetical transactions that rarely happen.